burlachenkok/exploring-python3/python_details.md

 6. In Python you may have the else branch inside the loops.
 If you did not read Python Tutorial [1] it can be the case that you never heard about it.
 This logic in the else path of a loop statement is executed when the loop terminates through exhaustion of the iterable or when the condition becomes false.
 However, the `else` path will not be executed if the loop has been early terminated with `break` statement.
 See Also: https://docs.python.org/3/tutorial/controlflow.html#break-and-continue-statements-and-else-clauses-on-loops

-7. In Python there is the "exotic" operator `**` used.
+7. In Python there is the "exotic" operator `**` is used.
 This operator can raise integers, real, and complex numbers to specific power.
 Such a built-in operator is absent in C++.

-8. Unlike many C-based languages, Python does not have unary post(postfix) `++` increment or `--` decrement operators.
+8. Unlike many C-based languages, Python does not have a unary post(postfix) `++` increment or `--` decrement operators.

 # Python Technical Basics

 ##  First Line

 The line `#!/usr/bin/env python3` in a well is called as sha-bang.
-It has a long history for Unix/Linux OS.
+It has a long history in Unix/Linux OS.
 For Windows, it's possible to use it as well.
-In Windows a binary application named `py.exe` is a launcher with performs a choice of a used interpreter based on mentioned sha-bang.
+In Windows a binary application named `py.exe` is a launcher with performs a choice of a used interpreter based on the mentioned sha-bang.

 ## Possible Second Line.
 Source file encoding.